ivov/nodemaker/README.md

 Icon candidate generation uses Google's Custom Search Engine, which requires credentials.

-Please note that Google's Custom Search Engine is limited to 100 free requests a day.
+> Please note that Google's Custom Search Engine is limited to 100 free requests a day.

-Create a `.env` file in `/config`, containing:
+Credentials are to be placed in a `.env` file in `/config`, containing:

 ```bash
 GOOGLE_IMAGE_SEARCH_ENGINE_ID="01782..."